 That’s why it’s best to either clear your cache and cookies periodically or search using Incognito mode before online shopping.

 9. Return Fares aren’t always Cheapest

 Use the ITA Google matrix search engine to find the best flight combinations.
 For instance, booking a return flight for one destination can end up being more expensive than booking two one-way flights.
 I just did a quick search using both return and one-way flights from JFK to LAX and received a $55 lower fare if two one-way flights were reserved.
 Savings can be huge so take the time to check one-way fares when buying a round trip or multi-city ticket.
 Read more in this Kayak article.

-It used to be that booking a return flight on two or more airlines was cost prohibitive.
-That’s not the case now.
+Also worth noting: It used to be that booking a return flight on two or more airlines was cost prohibitive.
+That’s no longer the case.
 When you’re searching for ways to save money, check the price for a one way on one airline and another way on another airline.

 Don’t forget to check regional airports or discount airlines that fly into regional hubs.
 These airports charge lower fees, so it can be worth the cab ride to transfer over to the larger airport to catch your next flight.
 Also read, How to Find Flights to Small Airports and Are Regional Fringe Airports the Way to Go?

 11. Sign up for Price Alerts